DLA Disposition Services Hazardous Waste Removal New England Region

 Dept Of Defense

-The Department of Defense, through the Defense Logistics Agency (DLA) Disposition Services, is seeking proposals for the e-Recycling Demilitarization/Mutilation as a Condition of Sale (DCOS/MCOS) Scrap Electronics Residue Sale.
-This procurement involves a sales contract for the processing and disposal of electronic scrap, which includes military and commercial grade items, with a minimum performance period of 60 months and potential options for additional quantities.
-The contract emphasizes compliance with national security and environmental regulations, requiring bidders to demonstrate their capabilities in logistics, processing, and adherence to demilitarization standards.
+The Department of Defense, through the Defense Logistics Agency (DLA) Disposition Services, is seeking technical proposals for the e-recycling demilitarization and mutilation of scrap electronics residue, under the title "e-RECYCLING DEMILITARIZATION/MUTILATION AS CONDITION OF SALE (DCOS/MCOS) SCRAP ELECTRONICS RESIDUE SALE."
+This procurement involves a fixed-price contract for a minimum of 60 million pounds of electronic waste over a base period of 60 months, with options for additional quantities, and will follow a two-step bidding process to evaluate technical proposals before issuing an Invitation for Bid (IFB).
+The initiative is crucial for responsible management of electronic waste, ensuring compliance with national security and environmental regulations, particularly for military-grade and commercial electronic equipment.
 Interested parties must submit their technical proposals by 3:00 p.m.
 EST on January 27, 2025, and can direct inquiries to Hannah Blattner or Edwin Moreland at the provided contact details.

 Active